 A light green sheen appears on the surface indicating that weather may be causing slight oxidation.
 The artist informed me that this is by design.
 It makes the dark surface feel more organic and alive, like whale skin.
 This is surprisingly effective and a wonderful treatment I never saw before.

 The sculpture is embedded in the hillside.
 The foundation is hidden under the surface of the ground.
 For additional information about the installation please refer to this fine article.

 I recommended signage which is proven to reduce vandalism.
 I also suggested coating the entire surface with a polymer for added protection which we agreed to do in the future.

+I plan to coat “Whale Dance” in the spring.
 As part of my guarantee, I will return to inspect this work annually for free.